Michael Ghiselin: Career

 Ghiselin is famous for his work on sea slugs, and had both a species (Hypselodoris ghiselini) and the defensive chemical that it contains (ghiselinin) named after him.
 In 2009 he co-authored a major study on chemical defense with Guido Cimino: Chemical Defense and the Evolution of Opisthobranch Gastropods.

 Clownfish is male when small, female when larger, an adaptation explained by Ghiselin's size-advantage model.

 In 1969 he proposed three models including the size-advantage model to explain sequential hermaphroditism.
 In some fish species, he reasoned, males can maximize their reproductive success by breeding with a harem of females rather than breeding only once as a female.
 In other species, where the fish live in pairs, it is to an individual's advantage to be male when small and to turn into a female when it is larger.

 Ghiselin worked on the history and philosophy of evolutionary biology.
 His historical publications dealt mainly with Darwin and the history of comparative zoology.
 They include such topics as the influence of alchemy on nineteenth century zoology and the history of the Zoological Station at Naples, Italy.
 His thought on Darwin's view of selection, whether to the individual or to the group, and sometimes apparently kin selectionist, has been criticised as inconsistent by the Darwinian philosopher Helena Cronin.

+His main contribution to the philosophy of biology concerns the principles of biological classification.
+Ghiselin is widely credited with providing the first explicit philosophical formulation of the species-as-individuals (SAI) thesis, initially proposed in 1966 and further elaborated in later works.
+According to this view, biological species are not merely logical classes or natural kinds, but concrete historical entities with spatiotemporal continuity.